Skip to Content

 Tips for Hanging a Vintage Door

-A vintage door may have unusual panel configurations, exceptional glass treatments, or a spectacular aged finish.
 Any of these can add a truly unique look to the home, in or out.
 Unfortunately, they are subject to another consideration after you get them home—actually fitting inside the opening.
-It’s not just a matter of size, although that’s the key issue.
-The problem is that the opening itself is affected by the same stresses that plague a door.

-Houses settle and shift.
 Water damage and physical abuse from day-to-day wear and tear take their toll, and eventually, any opening can become distorted to one degree or another.
-That’s why we’ve used the most accommodating way to mount an old door in a newer opening for the project that follows.

 Process of Hanging a Reclaimed Door in an Existing Jamb

 The process outlined is designed to remove the least amount of door material, maintaining the character and style as much as possible.
-It’s also an easy process to followyou don’t have to be an accomplished woodworker to achieve a solidly executed, easy-to-open retrofit.

 You should have, however, a helper, who will make the work much easier and less frustrating to do.
 Old, solid wood doors can be heavy, and trying to stabilize one while taking measurements or lining up a hinge can be a real challenge.
-A couple of extra hands can make all the difference.

 How to Hang a Reclaimed Door in an Existing Jamb